thinkbeforecoding/thinkbeforecoding/Posts/information-space-time.md

 Once using computers at that business speed, everything looked flat.
 You put all the data in a single computer, got the result in a dozen minutes witch was way shorter than previously computed by hand or electromechanical machines.
 Problem solved.

 But then it was not competitive anymore to continue to process a few transactions per second.
-Arm race.
+Arms race.

 As memory size and processor speed increase, more information can be brought locally.
-Arm race.
+Arms race.

 And at some point, if you want competitive advantage, you need to break current memory size and processor limit on a single machine, so you have to distribute.
 And space time is not flat anymore, and you have to define clearly information locality to take decisions quickly enough.